devdeliw/coral/README.md

 Core Rust Architecture for Linear Algebra.
 This is a pure-Rust implementation of BLAS routines.

 There are two versions: `coral` and `coral-aarch64`.

-The first is a nightly, *fully* `safe`, and `portable-simd` version that has a more idiomatic API, but also an `unsafe` fortran77 wrapper if needed.
+The first is a nightly, *fully* `safe`, and `portable-simd` version with a more idiomatic API.
+It has an an `unsafe` fortran77 wrapper if needed too.
-The second is a very `unsafe`, but faster BLAS for AArch64 only.
+The second is a very `unsafe`, but *slightly* faster BLAS for AArch64 only.
 In most cases, `coral` should be used.

 Here are some [benchmarks](https://dev-undergrad.dev/posts/benchmarks/).